Categories

 You don’t need to tie yourself up in knots by having too many props in the wok – one or two items after each magical trip will be plenty.

 The first time the wok comes back it is full of food.
-Depending on the children you are telling the story to you could use some pretend food (string makes good noodles), food in packets or actual cooked noodles.(Great from a sensory point of view but possibly slightly stressful to use!)
+Depending on the children you are telling the story to you could use some pretend food (felt strips make good noodles), food in packets or actual cooked noodles.(Great from a sensory point of view!)

 Chinese paper lanterns